abpframework/abp/docs/en/Community-Articles/2021-10-31-Many-to-Many-Relationship-with-ABP-and-EF-Core/POST.md

 ![ER-Diagram](./er-diagram.png)

-When we've examined the ER Diagram, we can see the one-to-many relationship between **Author** and **Book** tables and also the many-to-many relationship (**BookCategory** table) between **Book** and **Category** tables.
+When we've examined the ER Diagram, we can see the one-to-many relationship between the **Author** and the **Book** tables.
+Also, the many-to-many relationship (**BookCategory** table) between the **Book** and the **Category** tables.
 (There can be more than one category on each book and vice-versa in our scenario)..

 ### Source Code

 You can find the source code of the application at https://github.com/EngincanV/ABP-Many-to-Many-Relationship-Demo .

-### Demo of The Final Application
+### Demo of the Final Application

-At the end of this article, we will have created an application as in the below gif.
+At the end of this article, we will have created an application same as in the gif below.

 ![Demo of The Final Application](./application-final-demo.gif)

 ## Creating the Solution

-In this article, I will create a new startup template with EF Core as a database provider and MVC for UI framework.
+In this article, we will create a new startup template with EF Core as a database provider and MVC for UI framework.

 * We can create a new startup template by using the [ABP CLI](https://docs.abp.io/en/abp/latest/CLI):